-- In a 2D Plot window, open a GRD file that you will be creating a Fly-Through for as a Post, Classed Post, Base from Data, 3D Surface, Contour, Color Relief,or 3D Wireframe map.
+- In the Plot window, open a GRD file that you will be creating a Fly-Through for as a Post, Classed Post, Base from Data, 3D Surface, Contour, Color Relief,or 3D Wireframe map.

 - With the Map frame selected in the Contents window, click Home | Add to Map | Layer | Empty Base.